S.Korea's Park says leak of nuclear plant data a "grave situation"

-SEOUL A recent series of leaks of data from South Korea's nuclear operator was a "grave situation" that was unacceptable as a matter of national security, President Park Geun-hye said on Tuesday.
+UPDATE 3-Trading firm Virtu Financial to buy KCG for about $1.4 bln

-Korea Hydro and Nuclear Power Co Ltd (KHNP), which runs South Korea's 23 nuclear power reactors, said on Monday its computer systems had been hacked, raising alarm in a country that remains at war with North Korea.
+April 20 Virtu Financial Inc said it would buy rival KCG Holdings Inc in a $1.4 billion deal that brings together two major U.S. electronic trading and market-making firms.

-The nuclear operator said only non-critical data had been stolen and operations of the nuclear plants were not at risk.
-South Korea's law enforcement authorities have opened an investigation.
+SEOUL Dec 23 South Korean President Park Geun-hye said on Tuesday the leak of data from the country's nuclear operator was a "grave situation" that was unacceptable as a matter of national security.

-"Nuclear power plants are first-class security installations that directly impact the safety of the people," Park said at a cabinet meeting, according to her office.
+"Nuclear power plants are first-class security installations that directly impacts the safety of the people," Park said at a cabinet meeting, according to her office.

 "A grave situation that is unacceptable has developed when there should have been not a trace of lapse as a matter of national security," she said.